Eurotrochilus: Discovery and classifications

 In 2007, Dr. Antoine Louchart described a specimen found in the Le Grand Banc Strata in southeastern France that consisted of an almost complete skeleton on a slab.
 The skeleton is in ventral view with the head in left lateral view.
 This specimen is unique because it preserves almost the complete skeleton, and also a thin layer of dark organic matter preserved the complete feathering pattern of the bird.
-The specimen had all of the synapomorphies and adaptions identified in E. inexpectatus but Louchart could not identify the specimen as E. inexpectatus because of differences in lengths of several bones including phalanges of wings and lateral process of coracoid.
+The specimen had all of the synapomorphies and adaptations identified in E. inexpectatus but Louchart could not identify the specimen as E. inexpectatus because of differences in lengths of several bones including phalanges of wings and lateral process of coracoid.
 He did note though that the differences could be attributed to either sexual or individual distinctness, rather than speciation.

 The Eurotrochilus sp. specimen found in France not only revealed more characteristics of the genus Eurotrochilus but also extended the known geographical distribution of Eurotrochilus.

 The geographical distribution of Eurotrochilus was extended even further in 2007 when Dr. Zygmunt Bochenski and Dr. Zbigniew M. Bochenski described another specimen at Winnica, Świętokrzyskie Voivodeship, east of Jaslo in Southeastern Poland in the Menilite formation.
 The specimen was a slab and counter slab of a near-complete skeleton formerly kept in the private collection of Edward Noniewicz.
 The specimen is the holotype for a new species of Eurotrochilus, E. noniewiczi.
 The specimen had all of the same characteristics of E. inexpectatus but also had unique proportions of bones, a coracoid that widens near the sternal end, and a distinctly smaller ulna and humerus compared to E. inexpectatus and Louchart's Eurotrochilus specimen, prompting the description of a new species.

-In 2009, Harald and Annette Oechsler found the fourth specimen of Eurotrochilus inexpectatus in the former clay pit of the Bott-Eder GmbH (“Grube Unterfeld”) in Wiesloch-Frauenweiler of Southern Germany.
+In 2009, Harald and Annette Oechsler found the fourth specimen of Eurotrochilus inexpectatus in the former clay pit of the Bott-Eder GmbH ("Grube Unterfeld") in Wiesloch-Frauenweiler of Southern Germany.
 Mayr described the jumbled but closely associated specimen in 2010.
 It offered insight into previously unknown osteological features including a developed processus intermetacaroalis and the presence of crista deltopectoralis on the humerus.